Which lifestyle program should you join?

 However, this isn’t the case, as dietary cholesterol is poorly absorbed from the digestive system.
 If cholesterol is absorbed, the body will produce less to balance out (and prevent blood cholesterol levels rising).

 Therefore, you do not need to be restricted unless recommended to do so by your GP/Healthcare professional.
 Eggs are highly nutritious, providing good quality protein and containing vitamins and minerals.”

 Take home message

-- When choosing a weight management program, it is important to consider what would fit into your lifestyle and help you achieve your goals
+- When choosing a weight management programme, it’s essential to consider what would fit into your lifestyle and help you achieve your goals.

-- Noom®, MyFitnessPal™, and Second Nature are app-based programs
+- Noom®, MyFitnessPal™, and Second Nature are app-based programmes.

-- For some people, calorie counting (e.g. MyFitnessPal and Noom®) is effective, but for others it may lead to obsessive behaviour and isn’t sustainable over time
+- Calorie counting (e.g. MyFitnessPal and Noom®) is effective for some people, but for others, it may lead to obsessive behaviour and isn’t sustainable over time.

-- Noom® and Second Nature include coaching throughout your program
+- Noom® and Second Nature include coaching throughout your programme

-- Noom® and Second Nature help you achieve your weight goals sustainably by focusing on behaviour change as well as eating habits
+- Noom® and Second Nature help you sustainably achieve your weight goals by focusing on behaviour change and eating habits.

-- Second Nature provides you with an education of nutrition science, allowing you to make informed decisions yourself and develop a healthy relationship with food in the long-term
+- Second Nature provides education in nutrition science, allowing you to make informed decisions yourself and develop a healthy relationship with food in the long term.